lpaulger/lpaulger.github.io/_posts/2013-09-25-Mobile-apps-Phonegap-Yeoman.md

 #### app.js

-finally add the dependencies into my angular application in app.js! *see the ['ngRoute'] is the loaded dependency*
+finally add the dependencies into my angular application in app.js. *see the ['ngRoute'] is the loaded dependency*

     angular.module('timerApp', ['ngRoute', 'ui.bootstrap', 'LocalStorageModule'])

-#### NOTE: adding Angular dependencies is a useful process to remember!
+#### NOTE: adding Angular dependencies is a useful process to remember if using angularjs as your framework.

 ### Developing

-Now that I have setup my project, I'm going to start building my app!
+Now that I have setup my project, I'm going to start building my app.

-#### Program!
+#### Programming

 Since I don't want to focus on the actual writing of code, please take a look at my [github repository](https://github.com/lpaulger/timerApp) for the timerApp code.